GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 There are journals and other software publishing venues that ensures the software is reusable and well-documented through a review process.
 Some of the trusted software publishing venues in computer science and social science venues are listed here ([prominent social science software publishing venues](supporting-documents/prominent-venues.md)). *The list is expected to grow with newer venues identified and reported*.
 These venues have well defined documentation requirements to make the code readable, understandable, and reusable. *For example, [sweater: Speedy Word Embedding Association Test and Extras Using R](https://joss.theoj.org/papers/10.21105/joss.04036)*.
 The code is reviewed for its quality too; therefore, these methods already comply with the MH method submission requirements and can be submitted directly.

 ## 1.3.
 Alternative for Established Methods
-The prominent AI/ML methods that are applicable and of interest in the social science domain, having well established repositories with active communities can also be added to Methods Hub.
+The prominent AI/ML methods that are applicable and of interest in the social science domain, having well established Git Repositories with active communities can also be added to Methods Hub.
 As a bridge, Methods Hub extends the use of these methods to social science research community allowing more methods to choose from and modify for their research questions.
-Such established method repos e.g., [SANSA](https://sda.tech/author/hajirajabeen/) and [BERD-NFDI](https://github.com/BERD-NFDI/bear-ml/tree/main/bearml) are of value in the social science domain as well.
+Such established method Git Repositories e.g., [SANSA](https://sda.tech/author/hajirajabeen/) and [BERD-NFDI](https://github.com/BERD-NFDI/bear-ml/tree/main/bearml) are of value in the social science domain as well.
 To establish relevance with these methods, an alternative option is provided i.e., to write tutorials that demonstrate the use of these methods on a social science use case, as a step-wise easy to follow process.
 The [tutorial template](https://github.com/GESIS-Methods-Hub/guidelines-for-tutorials) provides details on writing a tutorial for MH.
 This also facilitates to indirectly include a variety of methods on different platforms through the tutorial.

-*Note: Follow the method checklist to ensure all requirements for publishing method through the MH are already met.*
+*Note: Follow the [method checklist](https://github.com/GESIS-Methods-Hub/guidelines-for-methods/blob/main/method-checklists) to ensure all requirements for publishing method through the MH are already met.*

 # 2. Method Preconditions
 There are three preconditions following open access protocols.
 To fulfill preconditions, the methods must be scripted in open language, are publicly accessible and have an open license.
 The platform supports scripts in open languages e.g., Python, R etc. and does not cover commercial tools e.g., MATLAB, SPSS etc. The code must be publicly accessible to all from popular code sharing platforms like GitHub or GitLab.